Lingfield created an Educational Trust under lay management at the beginning of 1987, establishing a Board of Governors.

 Appointed to the board in 2016

-Mr Ian Rolfe - Governor
+Mr Ian Rolfe - Trustee and Governor

 Educated at Ratton Secondary School in Eastbourne, Ian graduated from Brunel University with an Honours degree in Government, Politics and Modern History following which he joined stockbroking firm James Capel.
 After eleven years in emerging markets stockbroking with Bear Stearns and JP Morgan he joined Dresdner Kleinwort’s UK equity sales team.
 Following Dresdner’s sale in 2009 he moved to Panmure Gordon before retiring from the City in April 2015.
 Other than keenly following the stock market, his hobbies include anything to do with military aviation, badminton and working in the garden.
 His son Edward left Lingfield in 2016 to take up a place at Exeter University.